jhsu802701/tutorial-rails-omniauth/02-general.md

 # rubocop:enable Metrics/AbcSize
 # rubocop:enable Metrics/LineLength
 ```
+* Enter the command "sh git_check.sh".
+All tests should pass, and there should be no offenses.
 * Enter the following commands:
 ```
 git add .
-git commit -m "Updated app/controllers/users/omniauth_callbacks_controller.rb"
+git commit -m "Made general OmniAuth preparations"
 ```

 ## Wrapping Up
-* Enter the command "sh git_check.sh".
-All tests should pass, and there should be no offenses.
 * Enter the following command:
 ```
 git push origin omniauth_prepare